-- 5.2.1 Any change to the terms of the contract requires approval from the faculty, without prejudice to article 5.3. - 5.2.2.
+5.2.1 Any change to the terms of the contract requires approval from the faculty, without prejudice to article 5.3.

+5.2.2.
 Any switch of contract type should follow the enrolment procedure.
-The faculty may grant a student permission for a switch of contract type only once and this before the start of the academic year. - 5.2.3 Students may terminate their enrolment in accordance with the enrolment procedure.
+The faculty may grant a student permission for a switch of contract type only once and this before the start of the academic year.

+5.2.3 Students may terminate their enrolment in accordance with the enrolment procedure.

 5.3 Registration by a student for one or more study programmes in an academic year the availability of sufficient learning credit.
-The faculty may allow the student to register and or change his/her study programme in the Student Information System (SisA) up until 31 October, taking into account the directives of the facult(y)(ies) concerned and the availability of sufficient learning credit.
+The enrolment is refused if it is impossible for the student to complete the initial package successfully and timely due to insufficient learning credit.
+The faculty may allow the student to register and or change their study programme in the Student Information System (SisA) up until 31 October, taking into account the limitations described in this article.

-5.3.1 The student should register his/her study programme into the Student Information System (SisA) by the Friday of the second week of the first semester, taking into account the directives of the faculty concerned and
+5.3.1 The student should register their study programme into the Student Information System (SisA) by the Friday of the second week of the first semester, taking into account the directives of the faculty concerned and

-- 5.3.2 Unless the faculty or faculties invokes/invoke exceptional circumstances or deems/deem that the student is able to achieve the envisaged study progress, the total study load taken on in any academic year may not exceed 72 credits.
-A student for whom there is a binding condition in accordance with the stipulations of article 19.2, 19.3 and 19.6 is allowed to take 45 credits within the programme unless sequentiality does not permit this. - 5.3.3 When a student failed a programme component during the past academic year and there are no teaching activities for this programme component in the new academic year, the faculty may exceptionally allow the student to include this programme component in the study programme and to take its exam and this following a written request from the student. - 5.3.4 Should any incompatibilities arise after 31 October with respect to the second semester timetable, should there be specific study advice based on the first semester exam results, in case of an enrolment for the second semester or following a reasoned change request of the student, the student can, upon approval by the faculty, register courses of the 2nd semester in their study programme conform the directives of the faculty up until 28 February. - 5.3.5 If the student does not comply with the faculty's directives when registering the study programme, the faculty can make adjustments to the study programme during the academic year. - 5.3.6 A student who feels that the registration of the study programme in the Student Information System (SisA) is tainted by a violation of his or her rights may, with or without assistance from the faculty ombudsperson, submit a request in writing for a review of the registration to the faculty or interfaculty body appointed by the faculty and this in accordance with the procedure of internal appeal as described in article 21.4.
+5.3.2 Unless the faculty or faculties invokes/invoke exceptional circumstances or deems/deem that the student is able to achieve the envisaged study progress, the total study load taken on in any academic year may not exceed 72 credits.
+A student for whom there is a binding condition in accordance with the stipulations of article 19.2, 19.3, 19.6 and 19.9 is allowed to take 45 credits within the programme unless sequentiality does not permit this.

+5.3.3 When a student failed a programme component during the past academic year and there are no teaching activities for this programme component in the new academic year, the faculty may exceptionally allow the student to include this programme component in the study programme and to take its exam and this following a written request from the student.

+5.3.4 Should any incompatibilities arise after 31 October with respect to the second semester timetable, should there be specific study advice based on the first semester exam results, in case of an enrolment for the second semester or following a reasoned change request of the student, the student can, upon approval by the faculty, register courses of the 2nd semester in their study programme conform the directives of the faculty up until 28 February.

+5.3.5 If the student does not comply with the faculty's directives when registering the study programme, the faculty can make adjustments to the study programme during the academic year.

+5.3.6 A student who feels that the registration of the study programme in the Student Information System (SisA) is tainted by a violation of his or her rights may, with or without assistance from the faculty ombudsperson, submit a request in writing for a review of the registration to the faculty or interfaculty body appointed by the faculty and this in accordance with the procedure of internal appeal as described in article 21.4.